aphaits/Deltaskin-Template/README.md

 # Deltaskin-Template
-Phone Screen Templates for Custom Delta Skin
+Phone screen templates for custom deltaskin to use with [Delta Emulator](https://deltaemulatorapp.com/) app